All Episodes

 Does anybody know?

-And unless there is, as David says, a bill of particulars that the prosecutors file to specify what crimes they're talking about.
+And unless there is, as David says, a bill of particulars that the prosecutors file to specify what crimes they're talking about, this indictment cannot stand as a matter of law.

-So once you get the bill of particulars, if he if Bragg cites a federal campaign finance, I'll file a motion to dismiss that the district attorney doesn't have jurisdiction to pursue a federal crime.
+So once you get the bill of particulars, if Bragg cites a federal campaign finance, I'll file a motion to dismiss that the district attorney doesn't have jurisdiction to pursue a federal crime.

-He's a uh local prosecutor.
+He's a local prosecutor.

 He can only file under state charges.

-So what you know, we'll have to wait and see.
+So, you know, we'll have to wait and see.

 It's really unbelievable.